wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 ![logic-flow](https://assets.wharfkit.com/resource-provider.png)

 The standard is designed to work with any combination of a supported SDK, a service provider, and optionally enhanced by adoption by the user's wallet/signer.
+The SDKs can gracefully fail continuing on with the transaction if the service provider fails to respond.
 The blockchain itself requires no support or knowledge of these processes in order to receive the transaction.

 ## Specification